zama-ai/concrete-ml/docs/built-in-models/linear.md

 The `n_bits` parameter can be set to `8` or more bits for models with up to `300` input dimensions.
 When the input has more dimensions, `n_bits` must be reduced to `6-7`.
 All performance metrics are preserved down to `n_bits=6`, compared to the non-quantized float models from scikit-learn.

+The same quantization parameters (i.e., scale and zero-point) are applied on all features, so it can be beneficial to make all feature distribution similar by using standard or min-max normalization.
+For a more detailed comparison of the impact of such pre-processing please refer to [the logistic regression notebook](../advanced_examples/LogisticRegression.ipynb).

 ## Example

 The following snippet gives an example about training a LogisticRegression model on a simple data-set followed by inference on encrypted data with FHE.
 A more complete example can be found in the [LogisticRegression notebook](ml_examples.md).